BackstreetCultist/HyFI/README.md

 which will be logged to *bin/log.txt*.

-Please note that due to the way it interacts with teletypes, *multiRun.sh* will have some lag in its output, this is not something to be concerned by.
+Please note that due to the way it interacts with teletypes, *multiRun.sh* will have some lag in its output - this is not something to be concerned by.

-The system arrives fully Dockerised for dependency management [TODO]

 ### Running with Multiple Processors